AriFordsham/GHCWiki/commentary/coding-style.md

 We use Haddock so that the comment is included in the generated HTML documentation.

+There's a bit of a broken window effect going on, but please try to follow this rule for new functions you add.

 ### Comments in the source code